Variability of mesoscopic mechanical disorder in disordered solids: Mechanical noise in disordered solids

-The simplicity and experimental relevance of $\chi$ as a dimensionless measure of mechanical disorder makes it a highly relevant physical quantity to consider.
+The simplicity and experimental relevance of $\chi$ as a dimensionless measure of mechanical noise makes it a highly relevant physical quantity to consider.
 Yet, it would be interesting and insightful to consider other quantifiers of mechanical disorder, testing their relation to $\chi$ and in particular elucidating whether they feature a lower bound as well.
-As mentioned in the introduction above, self-organized glasses generically feature soft, quasilocalized modes, whose frequency follows a universal nonphononic density of states ${\cal D}(\omega)\!=\!A_{\rm g}\omega^4$, see for example the glassy spectra shown in Fig.~\ref{fig:Fig4}a for several values of $T_{\rm p}$.
-The prefactor $A_g$ physically represents the abundance of soft quasilocalized excitations in a glass, and has been shown\cite{cge_paper,LB_modes_2019,pinching_pnas,MW_Ag_pre_2020} to vary over a huge range between low- and high-$T_{\rm p}$ computer glasses.
-As such, it strongly affects the mechanical properties of a glass, for example its plastic deformability and resistance to failure\cite{procaccia_pre_2011,Ozawa6656}.
+As mentioned in the introduction above, self-organized glasses generically feature soft, quasilocalized modes, whose frequency follows a universal nonphononic density of states ${\cal D}(\omega)\!=\!A_{\rm g}\omega^4$, see for example the glassy spectra shown in Fig.~\ref{fig:chi_ag}a for several values of $T_{\rm p}$.
+The prefactor $A_g$ physically represents the abundance of soft quasilocalized excitations in a glass, and has been shown~\cite{cge_paper,LB_modes_2019,pinching_pnas,MW_Ag_pre_2020} to vary over a huge range between low- and high-$T_{\rm p}$ computer glasses.
+As such, it strongly affects the mechanical properties of a glass, for example its plastic deformability and resistance to failure~\cite{itamar_brittle_to_ductile_pre_2011,Ozawa6656,loading_geometry_mrs_2021}.

-In Fig.~\ref{fig:Fig4}b we plot $\chi$ against $A_{\rm g}$ for all studied glass models quenched from a melt, made dimensionless by multiplying it by $\omega_0^5\!\equiv\!(c_s/a_0)^5$, where $c_s$ is the shear wave speed and $a_0\!\equiv\!(V/N)^{1/3}$ is a characteristic interparticle distance.
-Several notable observations emerge: (i) $A_{\rm g}$ features a very large variability across the different glass models employed, underlining once again their diversity. (ii) $\chi$ vs.~$A_{\rm g}$ reveals an approximate master curve, indicating a close relation between the two dimensionless quantifiers of mechanical disorder. (iii) The apparent master curve shows a clear indication of saturation of $\chi$ towards lower $A_{\rm g}$'s, constituting additional supporting evidence for the existence of a lower bound $\chi_0$.
-At the same time, $A_{\rm g}$ does not show signs of saturation, an observation discussed further below.
+In Fig.~\ref{fig:chi_ag}b, we plot $\chi$ against $A_{\rm g}$ for all studied glass models quenched from a melt, made dimensionless by multiplying it by $\omega_0^5\!\equiv\!(c_s/a_0)^5$, where $c_s$ is the shear wave speed and $a_0\!\equiv\!(V/N)^{1/3}$ is a characteristic interparticle distance.
+We find that plotting $\chi$ vs.~$A_{\rm g}$ reveals an approximate master curve, indicating a close relation between the two dimensionless quantifiers of mechanical disorder~\cite{loading_geometry_mrs_2021,phonon_widths2_pre_2021,ultrahigh_poissons_ratio_prm2022}.
+The apparent master curve shows a clear indication of saturation of $\chi$ towards lower $A_{\rm g}$'s, constituting additional supporting evidence for that $\chi$ satisfies a lower bound for glasses quenched from a melt.